 The client agreed that such preventative measures would be wise, although Greg explained that the Redondo Beach City Prosecutors who handle the Hermosa Beach public urination cases can be tough.

 Greg then appeared at the arraignment, armed with the client’s proof of attendance at 10 AA meetings and his essay on why public urination is illegal.

-Fortunately, however, the prosecutor’s office did run a criminal history report on the client, so she was unaware of our client’s checkered past.
+Fortunately, however, the prosecutor’s office did not run a criminal history report on the client, so she was unaware of our client’s checkered past.
 She looked at the police report, which described our client as cooperative and respectful to the police.